arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 elif 10 < num < 100:
     print("This number is more than 10 but less than 100") elif num >= 100:
-    print("This number is more than 100")
+    print("This number is equal to or more than 100")
 else:
     print("This number equals 10")